-Our academic advisors are available to help keep undergraduate students on track toward degree completion with academic plan and schedule guidance.
-The graduate chair will be available to assist graduate students.
+Our Academic Advisors are available to help keep undergraduate students on track toward degree completion with academic plan and schedule guidance.
+To schedule an advising appointment, go to my.ccad.edu/advising.
+The Graduate Studies Chair will be available to assist graduate students.

 Questions about technology, equipment, labs & facilities

-Who will have access to CCAD’s facilities and equipment this fall?
+Who will have access to CCAD’s facilities and equipment this spring?